Previous Page Next Page

 The APS specialist uses all available evidence to reach a finding, including any discussions with law enforcement about statements that the alleged perpetrator has made.
 The APS specialist may include these statements in the APS investigation instead of interviewing the alleged perpetrator.

-The APS specialist may complete the investigation without interviewing the alleged perpetrator if both of the following apply:
+The APS specialist may complete the investigation without interviewing the alleged perpetrator if it appears that the delay will be longer than three months.

 See 14110 Designated Perpetrators Ineligible for a Desk Review.